-As regards business rates, only rate G has a fixed charge.
-However, for rates M and G‑9, the billed amount cannot be less than the applicable minimum charge.
+As regards business rates, only Rate G has a system access charge.
+However, for rates M and G9, the billed amount cannot be less than the applicable minimum charge.

 Energy, expressed in kilowatthours (kWh), is billed at a general rate for all customers, with no exceptions.
 In some cases, a first tier of kilowatthours will be billed at one amount, and any energy used beyond this threshold will be billed at a lesser amount.